Troubleshoot various topics related to your product.

 All Macs are required to update to macOS 11.0 Big Sur or above in order to be compatible with the Element Hub.

-The only limitation is that the M1 Macs support a single external display through the Thunderbolt/USB4 connection.
+M2/M1 based Macs only support a single display through the Thunderbolt connection.

-This is a limitation of the M1 computers at this time.
+This is a limitation of the M2/M1 Macs at this time.

 Yes, the Element Hub can be daisy-chained to the TS3 Plus, or any dual port Thunderbolt 3, or Thunderbolt 4 device such as the TS3 Plus.
 You can either have it first or second in the chain.
 We would recommend to have the TS3 Plus directly connected to the laptop since it provides higher laptop charging.